Magotchi/lpid-core-documents/LPID core documents.md

 ### Section 5

-Lifetime Membership: A Bylaws Sustaining Member (BSM) who donates more than or equal to a preset amount within a calendar year, set by the Executive Board in the Operations Manual, shall automatically become a lifetime member.
+Lifetime Membership: A Bylaws Sustaining Member (BSM) who donates more than or equal to a preset amount within a calendar year, set by the Executive Board, shall automatically become a lifetime member.
 This membership will be contingent upon the person to maintain all qualifications of a Bylaws Sustaining Member at all times.

 ## ARTICLE IV Officers